dopreo/golden-retriever-docs/README.md

 2. Search for "Golden Retriever"
 3. Update the "Collections Path" setting

+**Q: My request/collection is not updated, after extension update, why?**
+A: After each vscode golder retriever extension update you need to kinda close tab with opened request/collection and open again to see new changes.
+No need to close window, also tab reopening will suffice.

 ## Contributing

 Found a bug or have a feature request?
 Please open an issue on our GitHub repository.